 The other before and after pictures shown are another example of a damaged Artex ceiling replacement.
 On this claim, the Artex ceiling was damaged as a result of an access hole being cut to locate and fix the leaking pipe.This customer used this opportunity to completely modernise her lounge by having spot lights installed and complemented this with a nice flat plastered ceiling instead.

 Beware!
 Asbestos can be under plastered or wallpapered ceilings.

-A few years ago, we managed a property claim involving a water damaged plastered ceiling.
-The Loss Adjuster thought that there was wallpaper beneath the plastered finish (please see picture).
-However, we suspected it could contain white Asbestos and requested authorisation to test the old ceiling (underneath the damaged plastered ceiling).
-Thankfully, she authorised us to test it, as it did contain Asbestos!
+A few years ago, we managed a claim involving a damaged plaster ceiling.
+The Loss Adjuster thought there was wallpaper beneath the plastered finish ( see picture).
+However, we suspected it could contain white Asbestos.
+So we tested the old ceiling (underneath the plaster) and it did contain Asbestos!